-VERSION DATE APPROVED DESCRIPTION OF CHANGES 1.0 27 October 2015 New policy that replaces the On-Site Sewage Management Strategy (2000).
-2.0 10 February 2020 Policy reviewed, no changes required.
+VERSION DATE APPROVED DESCRIPTION OF CHANGES 1.0 27 October 2015 New policy that replaces the On-Site Sewage Management Strategy (2000) 2.0 10 February 2020 Policy reviewed, no changes required.
 ELT approved renewing policy as is.
+2.1 - Updated to new branding and alignment to organisation structure.
+No change to content.